camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 ## Variable Types

 When a variable is created, it is assigned a variable type.
-A variable type has two responsibilities: First, it defines a format and a procedure with which the value is persisted in the database.
+A variable type has two responsibilities: First, it defines a format and a procedure with which the value is persisted to the database.
 Second, it defines a procedure with which the value is restored when it is accessed.
 Depending on the Java type a value is an instance of, it may be persisted by a different variable type.
-The process engine provides a set of *primitive* and *custom object* variable types that are described in the following.
+The process engine provides a set of *primitive* and *custom object* variable types that are described in the following image.

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/variables-1.png" /></center>

 ### Primitive Types

-Primitive types are variable types that are responsible to store instances of standard JDK classes.
+Primitive types are variable types that are responsible for storing instances of standard JDK classes.
 These are the following:

 * `boolean`: Stores instances of `java.lang.Boolean`
 * `bytes`: Stores instances of `byte[]`